byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 Each ongoing circle considers their agreements and spends time phrasing them in their own words, adding agreements that suit their purpose together.

-***Three principles:***
+#### *Three principles.*

 The circle is not a leaderless group, it is an all leader group.
 The structure created by components of the circle becomes a form of self-governance.

 Three principles referenced in wisdom/council circle work serve as a foundation for this governance.

-These principles are:
+**These principles are:**

 - Leadership can rotate among all circle members.
 - Responsibility is shared for the quality of experience.
 - Members place ultimate reliance on inspiration (or spirit), rather than on any personal agenda.

-***Three practices:***
+#### *Three practices.*

 The primary activity of circle is the interaction of speaking and listening.

-Three practices of council remind members of the quality of attention that council space invites us:
+Three practices of council remind members of the quality of attention that council space invites us.

+**These practices are:**

 - Speaking with intention: noting what has relevance to the conversation in the moment.

-- Listening with attention: respectful of the learning process all members of the group.
+- Listening with attention: respectful of the learning process of the group as a whole.

 - Tending the well-being of the circle: remaining aware of the impact of ones contributions.

-***Forms of council:***
+#### *Three forms of council.*

 The circle commonly uses three forms of council: talking piece, conversation and reflection.

-Talking piece council is often used as part of checking-in, checking-out, and whenever there is a desire to slow down the conversation, collect all voices and contributions, and be able to speak without interruption.
+**Talking piece** council is often used as part of checking-in, checking-out, and whenever there is a desire to slow down the conversation, collect all voices and contributions, and be able to speak without interruption.
 Talking piece council is described in detail below.

-Conversation council is often used when what is needed is a reaction, interaction, and an interjection of new ideas, thoughts and opinions.
+**Conversation council** is often used when what is needed is a reaction, interaction, and an interjection of new ideas, thoughts and opinions.
 The energy of open conversation stimulates the free flow of ideas.
 However, in circle, the agreement to pause and gather thoughts can be very helpful in the midst of conversation council.
 Attention should be paid to pacing so that all contributions are honored.

-Reflection, or Silent council gives each member time and space to reflect on what is occurring, or needs to occur, in the course of a meeting.
+**Reflection, or Silent council** gives each member time and space to reflect on what is occurring, or needs to occur, in the course of a meeting.
 Silence may be called so that each person can consider the role or impact they are having on the group, or to help the group realign with the intention, or to sit with a question until there is clarity.
 Depending on the setting and purpose of the circle, members may ask for a period of group silence as way to wait for guidance, take time-out from conversation, or center one-self more deeply before making a decision or taking action.

-***Guardian***
+#### *Guardians*

 The single most important tool for aiding self-governance and bringing the circle back to intention is the role of the guardian.
 To provide a guardian, one circle member at a time volunteers to watch and safeguard group energy and observe the circle process.
 The guardian has the group's permission to intercede in group process for the purpose of calling the circle back to center, to focus on the issue or topic, to remind members of respectful practices or agreements, or to suggest a rest break.